tonyblu331/spotify-replay-design-system/src/components/form/sr-combobox/readme.md

 ## Overview

 Combobox allows selection of a single value from the options specified in the transcluded slot.
-This component expects that the HTML elements passed in the slot are of type <option>
+This component expects that the HTML elements passed in the slot are of type `<option>`, which you can customize with the `disabled` and `selected` properties.
-If you want an empty option to be selectable, add an empty `<option>`.
-The last option will be the initial selection.
+If no options have the `selected` property, the last option will be selected initially.

 ## Properties